 Space Park Leicester is a £50 million research, innovation, and teaching hub for space-related high-tech companies and researchers.
 Connect 2 Cleanrooms (C2C) was appointed by Bowmer + Kirkland to deliver a 325m² cleanroom within the building.
-The cleanroom features two zones—one change area and one satellite engineering zone with an open plan layout featuring a high bay and a low bay.
+The ISO cleanroom features two zones—one change area and one satellite engineering zone with an open plan layout featuring a high bay and a low bay.

 Work commenced on site in July 2021 and full ‘as built’ validation was completed in October 2021.